shripati007/Stock_sentiment_analysis_using_random_forest_algorithm/README.md

-# stock_sentiment_analysis
-In this project, we try to perform stock price prediction from news headlines using Random Forest classification algorithm
+# We try to perform stock sentiment analysis using Random forest classification algorithm